 Government jobs are a natural for anyone leaving military service with an honorable discharge.
 Veterans frequently take advantage of hiring preferences for Civil Service, state jobs, and municipal positions.

-Government jobs often require screening tests that may feel quite familiar to anyone who has taken professional military education, distance learning for career progression, or promotion tests.
+Government jobs often require screening tests that may feel familiar to anyone who has taken professional military education, distance learning for career progression, or promotion tests.
 Military members are used to taking exams to advance a career, which can be a big advantage over first-time government test-takers.

-The veteran brings her experience and military discipline to the table, and government hiring processes tend to favor people with military “hard skills” and “soft skills” alike.
+The veteran brings experience and military discipline to the table, and government hiring processes tend to favor people with military “hard skills” and “soft skills” alike.
 Your exact military experience may not directly translate with some government work, but the fact that you successfully completed your military service commitment speaks volumes to the employer.

 Finding Government Jobs

 There are three basic resources you can use to get started hunting for a government job-one is a Federal search tool called USAJobs that can help you find open positions at the federal level.
 Your state Department of Veterans Affairs may feature government jobs at both the VA and state/local level depending on how extensively the official site is maintained.

 You can also find local job hunting resources via the usual places such as LinkedIn, Monster.com, etc. When searching for these types of jobs, it helps to try both general and specific terms.
 “State medical jobs” or “Federal medical jobs in Provo, Utah” are fairly broad, but a search for “Freelance X-ray technician positions in Baltimore VA clinics” may yield interesting results.